jolars/normreg/paper/rebuttal.md

 ## Reviewer 1

+> ## Theoretical Claims
+>
 > there is a problem in the draft, where the authors write $q_j \righarrow^+ 1$

 Thank you, we realize that yours is the more standard notation and will change this in our paper, along with clearly defining the notation.

+> ## Strength
+>
-> I like the problem considered here, and I agree that this problem is somewhat
-> under-investigated and worth pursuing.
+> I like the problem considered here, and I agree that this problem is somewhat under-investigated and worth pursuing.

 Thank you for your appreciation.
 We agree that the problem is under-investigated and worth pursuing.

+> ## Weaknesses
+>
+> 1. This paper is not well-polished.
+The flow is very monotone, making the
+>    readers have a hard time reading this paper.
+See below for suggestions.
+> 2. The assumption on the orthogonality of the normalized design matrix is
+>    super strong and rarely holds in practice.
+This is even more unrealistic
+>    for two cases that this paper considers here: binary features and mixed
+>    features.
+As a result, it is very hard to tell if the findings in this
+>    paper have an interesting implication in the general cases and in
+>    practice.
+> 3. As a consequence, I expect that it is the technical challenge on the
+>    theoretical side that makes the paper more interesting.
+However, this is
+>    not the case here.
+>
-> The assumption on the orthogonality of the normalized design matrix
+> The assumption on the orthogonality of the normalized design matrix $\tilde{\mathbf{X}}$
 > is super strong and rarely holds in practice.
 This is even more unrealistic for
 > two cases that this paper considers here: binary features and mixed features.
 > As a result, it is very hard to tell if the findings in this paper have an